SetProtocol/STIPS/STIPS/STIP-011.md

 *Using template v0.1*
 ## Abstract

-Rebalancing Set Token indicies is a complicated process which involves managers and operators executing multiple transactions.
+Rebalancing Set Token indices is a complicated process which involves managers and operators executing multiple transactions.
 Making this process simpler improves the experience of current asset managers and makes index management more approachable for new asset managers.

 ## Motivation

-This STIP proposes we provide infrastrcuture to batch trade calls together into one transaction.
+This STIP proposes we provide infrastructure to batch trade calls together into one transaction.
 This will make Set Token index rebalancing less cumbersome for asset managers by reducing the number of transactions necessary to rebalance an index.

 ## Background Information

 [TradeModule](https://github.com/SetProtocol/set-protocol-v2/blob/master/contracts/protocol/modules/v1/TradeModule.sol) with [TradeExtension](https://github.com/SetProtocol/set-v2-strategies/blob/master/contracts/extensions/TradeExtension.sol) - This module and accompanying extension allow managers to make individual swaps.
 A complete index rebalance could be done by executing multiple transactions through the `TradeExtension`.

-[GeneralIndexModule](https://github.com/SetProtocol/set-protocol-v2/blob/master/contracts/protocol/modules/v1/GeneralIndexModule.sol) - This module is tailored to the complete rebalance of Set Token indicies.
+[GeneralIndexModule](https://github.com/SetProtocol/set-protocol-v2/blob/master/contracts/protocol/modules/v1/GeneralIndexModule.sol) - This module is tailored to the complete rebalance of Set Token indices.
 The manager begins the rebalance by specifying a target allocation in `startRebalance()`.
 Once this allocation is passed in, allowed traders can submit rebalance transactions by calling `trade()` and specifying the component they wish to rebalance.

 [Multicall2](https://github.com/makerdao/multicall/blob/master/src/Multicall2.sol) - This contract aggregates results from multiple contract constant function calls.
 This reduces the number of separate JSON RPC requests and guarantees that all values returned are from the same block. `Multicall2` allows calls within the batch to fail.